 You will get different kinds of feedback in this course.
 You will receive feedback from me and from your colleagues.
-When you submit an assignment to me to be evaluated, you will receive a numerical score, a scoring guide, and written feedback.
+When you submit an assignment, you will receive a numerical score, a scoring guide, and written feedback.
 When we talk after class or in my office hours, you will receive verbal feedback from me, about a particular assignment or your general performance in the course if you wish.